Stein am Rhein: History

 In or around 1007 Emperor Henry II moved St George's Abbey from its former location on the Hohentwiel in Singen to Stein am Rhein, at that time little more than a small fishing village on the Rhine.
 This was in order to strengthen his presence at this strategic point where major road and river routes intersected.
 He gave the abbots extensive rights over Stein and its trade so that they could develop it commercially.
 In this they were very successful, and Stein am Rhein rapidly became a prosperous town which in the 15th century was briefly granted reichsfrei status.

 The Imperial abbey also prospered and in the 15th century completely rebuilt its premises, which remain as a significant example of late Gothic architecture in the region.

 Under the Reformation, the abbey was secularised and its assets taken over by Zürich.
 Abbot von Winkelsheim negotiated a settlement with the Zürich authorities, whereby, although control of the abbey was handed over to them, he and the remaining monks would be allowed to remain on the premises until their deaths.
 However, Zürich suspected the abbot of collusion with the Habsburgs and locked him up in his new rooms.
 He was able to escape to Radolfzell, but died shortly after, in 1526.

 On February 22, 1945, the town was bombed by the United States Air Force.

 Coat of arms

 The blazon of the municipal coat of arms is Gules St. George armoured Azure mulleted, haired and haloed Or riding a Horse Argent to sinister holding in sinister an escutcheon Argent cross Gules and in dexter a lance Or killing a Dragon Vert.
 This is a reference to the monastery of St. George in the town.
-The coat of arms bears similarity to Coat of arms of Moscow.
+The coat of arms bears similarity to the coats of arms of Kaltbrunn (Switzerland), Sankt Georgen im Schwarzwald (Germany) and Sankt Georgen an der Gusen (Austria), Moscow (Russia), Holstebro (Denmark) and Georgia, among others.

 Geography

+Stein am Rhein is located in the eastern part of the Swiss canton of Schaffhausen, where the Rhine flows out of the Untersee (lit. 'lower lake'), the western part of Lake Constance (Bodensee).
+It is adjacent to the Hegau region of southern Germany, known for its extinct volcanoes and castles.

 Stein am Rhein has an area, As of 2018, of 6.05 km2.
 Of this area, 29.9% is used for agricultural purposes, while 42.4% is forested.
 Of the rest of the land, 22% is settled (buildings or roads) and the remainder (5.7%) is non-productive (rivers or lakes).